SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 You slide your arm underneath your opponents to secure a grip and push upwards to make them lose their balance.

 Stamina: 12
-Speed: 6
+Speed: 4
 Special: Control 1

-Tags: Trapping 4
+Tags: Trapping 3

 Effects:
-This can be stacked up to twice and is incompatible with the Overhook.
+This can be stacked up to twice.
 If an opponent has an Overhook on you then the Speed of this jutsu is halved and Control is reduced to 0.

 ### **Overhook**

 You slide your arm above your opponents to secure a grip and push downwards to make them lose their balance.

 Stamina: 12
-Speed: 6
+Speed: 4
 Special: Control 1

-Tags: Trapping 4
+Tags: Trapping 3

 Effects:
-This can be stacked up to twice and is incompatible with the Underhook.
+This can be stacked up to twice.
 If an opponent has an Underhook on you then the Speed of this jutsu is halved and Control is reduced to 0.

 ### **Single Leg Takedown**